djafar1/DISproject/DjafarGame/README.md

 	  psql -d{database} -U{user} -f Email.sql
 	  psql -d{database} -U{user} -f Create VideoGame.sql
 	  psql -d{database} -U{user} -f Create Users.sql

+Make sure to be in src folder, or change the path to the sql files in the src folder.

 3. Go into the app.py file and set your own database, username and password

 4. Then you can run Web-App by using the code below
 >$ python src/app.py

 ----------------------------------------------------------------------------------------------